 Why do businesses need MLROs?

-They help keep you up to date with the latest regulatory requirements.
+• They keep you up to date with the latest regulatory requirements.

 What sort of businesses need to have a Money Laundering Reporting Officer?